High intensity interval training

 High intensity interval training (HIIT) uses short bursts of intense exercise to achieve better fitness and athletic performance.
 HIIT workouts can be very effective for all age groups and ability levels.
 For beginners, the best starting point is to use less intense intervals.
 For example, 3 brief jogs can be mixed into a 20 minute brisk walk, as in the example below.

 You can use this interval training technique with all kinds of exercises.
 Pick up the pace for 1 minute as you ride a bike or climb stairs, increase the intensity on the elliptical trainer or stairclimber at the gym, or find a walking route with hills.
-Find more exercise ideas with this article on
+Find more exercise ideas in the article on metabolic equivalent.

 Note: It is important to pace yourself with high intensity interval training.
 Know your limits.
 Try increasing to a vigorous (but not hard) effort at first.
 If you are a beginner, give your body at least 3-4 weeks to adapt to the new exercise before you try for a harder effort.
 Check with your health care provider before trying intense exercise, especially if you have been inactive for a long time.